jmoro0408/Terms-Conditions-Comparison/README.md

 ## Summary Comparison
 Code for this section can be found in `compare_summaries.py`, and outputs in `data/summary_comparison`.

-Based on my review, the "sections summaries" had performed best in the sumarisation task, and so these were used for comparison.
+Based on both human review and cosine distance (see Summary Metrics below) the "sections summaries" had performed best in the sumarisation task, and so these were used for comparison.

 With summaries of both the 2015 and 2023 contracts produced, I then utilised langchains document comparison [agent](https://python.langchain.com/docs/integrations/toolkits/document_comparison_toolkit) to compare the two summaries.